Bang Na–Suvarnabhumi light rail: Recent planning progress

 In early September 2021, the BMA Traffic and Transport Department contracted consultants to undertake a six-month feasibility study into the line.
 The consultants would evaluate a PPP framework for the project and conduct market sounding seminars as part of the study.
 The line would be proposed to be constructed in two phases.
-Firstly, for 14.7km to Thana City and then a later 5.1km extension to the Airport.
+Firstly, for 14.7 km to Thana City and then a later 5.1 km extension to the Airport.
 Initial forecasts of daily passengers are 56,000 upon opening rising to 139,000 daily when the extension to the airport opens.

 The feasibility study was completed in March 2022.
 On 8 April 2022, the BMA deputy permanent secretary conducted a market sounding seminar to detail the project to potential investors and advised that the report would be submitted to the Interior Ministry for endorsement.
-The BMA stated that the study concluded that the LRT should have a maximum speed of 80 kilometres/hour with a 30 minute trip time with capacity for 15,000 to 30,000 passengers per hour.
+The BMA stated that the study concluded that the LRT should have a maximum speed of 80 kilometres/hour with a 30-minute trip time with capacity for 15,000 to 30,000 passengers per hour.
 If the Interior Ministry approves the project it will be submitted to Cabinet for approval in 2023.